ninkle/nlln/README.md

 May possibly have to run `pip install PyQt5`

 Once the plot is launched:
-- Zoom option 1: Click and drag a rectangle over the plot to zoom and recompute plot with the input values selected.
-- Zoom option 2: Click the little magnifying glass in the window, then click and drag a rectangle over the plot to zoom without recomputing the plot.
+  - click and drag a rectangle shape which will be invisible (srry) and zoom to your heart's delight
-- Pan: Click the little arrows icon in the window to move around the plot.